Who Was Shakespeare?

 * Peter Dawkins: The Shakespeare Enigma (quoting Percy Bysshe Shelly) p.
 173

 God and Kings is a sci-fi suspense thriller set in ancient Egypt—based on real people and events.
 It’s a riveting story of romance, mystery, intrigue, betrayal, plots and murder.
+From start to finish, this powerful novel is packed with astonishing surprises and revelations—all leading to a shocking conclusion that will leave the reader spellbound.

 The Truth About Shakespeare